RobinKoetsier/robinkoetsier.github.i/index.md

 ### Welcome!

 My name is Robin Koetsier.
-This site serves as an personal site for my data and blog posts.
+This site serves as a personal site for my data and blog posts.
 (Very much still work in progress)

  <p>
 I mostly write about Dutch football.